cognitedata/reveal/README.md

 ## Use local build with a project that uses reveal (Dev only)

+There are 2 different types of projects:
+1) These where CDN is available (no restrictive Content-Security-Policy is set)
+2) Projects with CSP (like CDF)

-Because we use workers and wasm files from CDN in our produciton builds, we need to change [webpack `publicPath`](https://webpack.js.org/guides/public-path/) setting to some local path, where the latest worker/wasm files could be found.
+Because we use workers and wasm files from CDN in our production builds, we need to change [webpack `publicPath`](https://webpack.js.org/guides/public-path/) setting to some local path, where the latest worker/wasm files could be found.